benhoyt/benhoyt.github.com/writings/goawk.md

 ...
 ```

-Interestingly some of these changes slowed down *completely unrelated* code paths.
+Interestingly, some of my improvements slowed down *completely unrelated* code paths.
 I still don't really know why.
 Is it measurement noise?
 I don't think so, because it seems quite consistent.
 My guess is that it's the fact that the machine code has been rearranged and somehow causes cache misses or branch prediction changes in other parts of the code.

-The next big change was to **resolve variables to indexes at parse time.** Previously I was doing all variable lookups in a `map[string]value` at runtime, but variable references in AWK can be resolved at parse time, and then the interpreter can look them up in a `[]value` instead.
-It also avoids allocations in some cases as variables are assigned and the map grows:
+The next big change was to **resolve variable names to indexes at parse time.** Previously I was doing all variable lookups in a `map[string]value` at runtime, but variable references in AWK can be resolved at parse time, and then the interpreter can look them up in a `[]value` instead.
+It also avoids allocations in some cases as variables are assigned as the map grows:

 * [e0d7287](https://github.com/benhoyt/goawk/commit/e0d7287ac1580bd0f144c763b222b9db8a858c54): Big perf improvements: resolve variables at parse time